zeyaadplaysgames/goofy-stuff/README.md

-note: feel free to use my buggy programs but just credit me :P
+note: feel free to use my buggy programs but just credit me (you know who your are) :P